datakurre/blog/content/blog/2020/06/plone-volto-hasura-gatsby-mashup/index.md

 And when it comes to [Plone as a data source for GatsbyJS](https://collective.github.io/gatsby-source-plone/): I personally mentored Google Summer of Code students both in [2018](https://summerofcode.withgoogle.com/archive/2018/projects/5034509258981376/) and [2019](https://summerofcode.withgoogle.com/archive/2019/projects/5770661249679360/), and then continued the work, to make sure that Plone integrates perfectly with any GatsbyJS project.

 The last piece in our puzzle was to connect Volto authored Plone CMS content with our structured data from the Hasura powered GraphQL API.
-The flexibility of Plone CMS with fresh customization possibilities provided by Volto enabled the solution:
+The flexibility of Plone CMS, with fresh customization possibilities provided by Volto, enabled our solution:

 1) Plone ships with out-of-the-box customizable structured content types.
-Without any custom code, we were able to enhance our Volto-editable pages with metadata fields to store the connecting information – making it also available in Plone REST API for GatsbyJS data source integration.
+Without any custom code, we were able to enhance our Volto-editable pages with metadata fields to store the connecting information.
+This also made the data available in Plone REST API for GatsbyJS data source integration.

 ![](plone-dexterity-editor.png)

-2) Thanks to Volto user interface being customizable with our own ReactJS code.
-It was possible to customize the select widget of our primary connecting field to search the Hasura GraphQL API for all the possible value options to be saved with the content page.
+2) Thanks to Volto user interface being customizable with our own ReactJS code, it was possible to customize the select widget of our primary connecting field to search our Hasura GraphQL API for all the possible value options to be saved with the content page.

 ![](volto-sisu-connector.png)